-This unlikely collaboration has existed as long as humans have been around to notice it.
+This unlikely collaboration has existed at least as long as humans have been around to notice it, if not longer.
 Closer examination of the environment reveals a broad variety of similar symbiotic relationships in nature.
 And just as the Native Americans wove these observations into their folktales, we can glean lessons about the importance of cooperation and teamwork from partnerships like the badger's and coyote's.

 Related HowStuffWorks Articles

 - Bright, William.
 "A Coyote Reader."
 University of California Press.
 1993.
 (Dec.
 22, 2008)http://books.google.com/books?id=rvsOkMa6KZgC

 - "Coyote."
 The Mammals of Texas.
 Natural Science Research Laboratory.
 Texas Tech University Museum.
 (Dec.
 22, 2008)http://www.nsrl.ttu.edu/tmot1/canilatr.htm

 - "Coyote."
 Nebraska Game and Parks Commission.
 (Dec.
 22, 2008)http://www.ngpc.state.ne.us/wildlife/coyote.asp